Criminal Justice Studies

 Employment of probation officers and correctional treatment specialists is expected to grow by 18% from 2010 to 2020.
 Employment of police and detectives is expected to grow by 7% during that same period.
 Continued demand for public safety will lead to new openings for officers in local departments.
 However, both state and federal jobs may be more competitive.*

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition

-If you plan to complete the first two years of study leading to a bachelor's degree at Heartland and then transfer as a Criminal Justice major to a four-year college or university in Illinois, the Associate in Arts (AA) or Associate in Sciences (AS) transfer peparation program is the path for you.
+If you plan to complete the first two years of study leading to a bachelor's degree at Heartland and then transfer as a criminal justice major to a four-year college or university in Illinois, the Associate in Arts (AA) transfer peparation program is the path for you.
 This 60-credit hour area of concentration includes general education requirements, required core courses in Criminal Justice, and recommended electives.